apache/shardingsphere/docs/README.md

 3. Overwrite `document/current` with `docs/target/document/current`, `community` with `docs/target/community` and `blog` with `docs/target/blog`.
 4. Commit changes and raise a PR for [shardingsphere-doc](https://github.com/apache/shardingsphere-doc.git).

+ ‍

 #### Note :

 1. If you modify `docs/build.sh`, please test it locally.

+ ‍

 #### HOW to insert a video of Bilibili or YouTube ?

-1. First plz make sure you get the corret url of the video you wanna add.
+1. First please make sure you get the corret url of the video you wanna add.

 2. - DO REMEMBER use the `bvid argument` of bilibili url :